leo-remind/the-waffle-frontend/README.md

-# the-waffle
+# the-waffle-frontend
-IIT Gn Hackathon
+frontend code for The Waffle